baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 10: Collaboration

+??? abstract
     Collaborating on Python programs requires you to be deliberate about how you write your code.
 Even if you’re working alone, you’ll want to understand how to use modules written by others.
 This chapter covers the standard tools and best practices that enable people to work together on Python programs.

 - [ ] 82 Know Where to Find Community-Built Modules
 - [ ] 83 Use Virtual Environments for Isolated and Reproducible Dependencies